Laan van Meerdervoort

 The Laan van Meerdervoort (/nl/) is an avenue in The Hague.
 At a length of 5.8 km, it is (as of 2011) the longest avenue in the Netherlands.

-The Laan van Meerdervoort is more or less an isogloss of two subvarieties of The Hague dialect.
-The posher variety called dàftig, Haegs or bekakt Haags is spoken roughly north of it, whereas a low-class variety called plat Haags or Hèègs is spoken roughly south of the Laan van Meerdervoort.
+The Laan van Meerdervoort is more or less an isogloss of two sub-varieties of The Hague dialect.
+The posher variety called dàftig, Haegs or bekakt Haags is spoken roughly north of it, whereas a working-class variety called plat Haags or Hèègs is spoken roughly south of the Laan van Meerdervoort.